 “Pharmacy is my passion,” you say.
 “All I want to do is serve people by giving them the best possible medicine for their condition.”
 You’ve got the heart for the job.
 But if you don’t have the know-how, starting a pharmacy franchise here in the Philippines can be a bit daunting.

 It’s nice that you want to offer medicine for diabetes to every insulin-challenged John and Jane you know.
 The larger question looming over your head is: “How do I set this up?”
-In this article, we’ll look at 5 things you need to know about starting a pharmacy business.
+In this article, we’ll look at 5 things you need to know about how to start a pharmacy business.

 As with any business, you’ll need to do your research before committing and beginning the journey.
 You need to be fully informed about all the things you’ll need to submit, the certifications the business will require, the potential return on investment (ROI), and how much capital you’ll need to start a drugstore business.
 The Internet is a vast resource on a LOT of things, including opening your own pharmacy.
 Another idea you can look into is to check out the market.
 If you see that there is a certain need not being met by any other pharmacy out there, you can leverage on that and make it your niche.
 This, then, becomes your unique value proposition to your clients.
 But again, you’ve got to do your homework.
 Opening a business, no matter what kind, will involve a considerable amount of money, so you want to make sure you make your decisions based on facts and not just guesses.

 When starting a pharmacy business, you have two options: create your own brand or start a franchise.